-More than 700,000 in the U.S. every year.
-About 90% of people who have the surgery get major pain relief and are able to get back to their everyday life.
+More than 700,000 in the U.S. get it done every year.
+And most of them get big-time pain relief and can go back to their everyday life.
 Does that mean surgery is for everyone with knee problems?

 "Knee replacement surgery is not like getting a tire change at a NASCAR pit stop," says orthopedic surgeon David Lewallen, MD, at the Mayo Clinic College of Medicine in Rochester.
 "It's a major procedure and isn’t something that has to be done unless your symptoms can't be controlled with simpler measures."

-- Knee deformity.
+Knee deformity.
 "Do you notice you're becoming bowlegged or knock-kneed or your knee won't go straight anymore?" says orthopedic surgeon Claudette Lajam, MD, of the NYU Langone Medical Center in New York City.
 "It's usually a giveaway when that starts to happen."

-- Quality of life.
+Quality of life.
 If your pain limits what you can do every day, you may want to talk to a surgeon.
 "It's about timing," says Charles Nelson, MD, chief of joint replacement at Penn Orthopaedics in Philadelphia.
 "People think surgery when symptoms are bad enough that they're not functioning to their satisfaction."

 When Knee Surgery May Not Be for You